 Ezekiel also mentions that when the Messiah reigns in Jerusalem, the city will even receive an additional name: “The Lord is There.”

 Question: Which gate looks most intriguing to you?
 Is it hard to fathom that Jesus will reign one day in Jerusalem?
-You can leave a comment by clicking here.
+To leave a comment, just click here.